Welcome back to Wrong Side of the Mountain, my column about what makes life in Boone County good or bad depending on your perspective.

 Over the last two months, I’ve fielded a lot of calls regarding the Boone County Commission and the recent negotiations with Boone County Schools regarding the potential sale of Lick Creek Park.

-With that said, some citizens of the county have taken umbrage with Commission President Eddie Hendricks and Commissioners Brett Kuhn and Craig Bratcher negotiating any deal with the school system because all three are educators employed by Boone County Schools.
+With that said, some citizens of the county have taken umbrage in Commission President Eddie Hendricks and Commissioners Brett Kuhn and Craig Bratcher negotiating any deal with the school system because as educators, Boone County Schools serves as their collective employer.

 Now, taking a macro view of this situation does shine a light on what I believe to be an issue that voters have a hand in.
 Whether it be plumbers, mechanics, bankers or teachers, county government really shouldn’t be led by a collection of folks from one industry or occupation, in my opinion.